-Making this Bengali samosa is simple but does take time. the recipe makes for 14 singaras.
-You can halve or double the recipe if you want.
+Making the Singara does take some time and efforts.
+This recipe yields about 14 Shingara, you can halve or double the recipe if you wish to.

 1. Rinse and then chop 150 grams cauliflower in tiny or small florets.
 You will need 1.5 cups small cauliflower florets.